matthias-mayr/ros-docker-containers/README.md

 ## Setup/Installation
 For Ubuntu (tested on 18.04) and Nvidia graphics card.
 Other manifacturers could be supported - feel free to send a merge request.
+Tested on Ubuntu 18 and Intel graphics card.

 ### Docker
 ```